Package Map

 • hooks: useInput, useApp, useFocus, useFocusManager, useMouse, useScrollable, useTextInput, useWindowSize, and more

-Components (Box, Text, Spinner, etc.) are imported from the main @visulima/tui entry point — the native renderer uses the same components.
+Components (Box, Text, Spinner, etc.) are imported from their dedicated subpaths under @visulima/tui/components/<name> — the native renderer uses the same components.

 npm install @visulima/tui react